vadno/emdiff/README.md

 #### `zeroeval`

-A `zeroeval` mód kiválasztásával az [emtsv](https://github.com/dlt-rilmta/emtsv) zérónévmásbeillesztő modulja, az [emZero](https://github.com/vadno/emzero) által produkált kimenet értékelhető ki.
-A kiértékelés mérőszámai: precision, recall, F-measure.
+`zeroeval` mode is for evaluating the performance of [emZero](https://github.com/vadno/emzero), a module of [emtsv](https://github.com/dlt-rilmta/emtsv) that inserts zero pronouns into the text.
+This mode uses the following measures: precision, recall, F-measure.

 ### interannotator agreement